 - Kresge Hall, Room 3-321

-Anna Parkinson is Associate Professor and Director of Graduate Studies in the Department of German, Interim Co-Director of the Critical Theory Cluster, and an affiliate of the Gender and Sexuality Studies Program at Northwestern University.
+Anna Parkinson is Associate Professor in the Department of German, Interim Co-Director of the Critical Theory Cluster, and an affiliate of the Gender and Sexuality Studies Program at Northwestern University.

 Her research has been supported by grants from institutions including the DAAD, the Andrew W. Mellon Foundation, the Deutsches Literaturarchiv (Marbach), the American Psychoanalytic Association, the Association for